jantman/biweeklybudget/README.rst

 This app is developed against Python 3.6, but should work back to 2.7.
 It does not support Python3 < 3.3.

+Please note that, at the moment, two dependencies are installed via git in order to make use of un-merged pull requests that fix bugs; since

 .. code-block:: bash

+    git clone https://github.com/jantman/biweeklybudget.git && cd biweeklybudget
     virtualenv --python=python3.6 .
     source bin/activate
     pip install -r requirements.txt